Here’s the cheapest gas in Springfield Saturday - NewsBreak

 Here’s the cheapest gas in Springfield Saturday

-(SPRINGFIELD, MA) Gas prices vary across in the Springfield area, but if you’re willing to head for the cheapest station, you could be saving up to $0.30 per gallon.
+(SPRINGFIELD, CO) Depending on where you fill up in Springfield, you could be saving up to $0.09 per gallon on gas.

-Irving at 11 Tapley was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.79 per gallon Wednesday.
-By comparison, the most expensive gallon was at Shell at 173 Elm St, where a gallon of regular was selling for $3.09.
+Elkhart Coop at 288 W 13Th Ave was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $3.29 per gallon Wednesday.
+By comparison, the most expensive gallon was at Love's Country Store at 1100 Main St, where a gallon of regular was selling for $3.38.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 05:28 PM, Tuesday, the average price was $2.94 per gallon for regular.
+It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
+As of 04:52 PM, Tuesday, the average price of a gallon of regular in the area $3.36.

 |Regular